revans2/incubator-storm/docs/documentation/Resource_Aware_Scheduler_overview.md

     public T setMemoryLoad(Number onHeap, Number offHeap)

 Parameters:
-* Number onHeap – The amount of on heap memory an instance of this component will consume in megabytes
+* Number onHeap – The amount of heap memory an instance of this component will consume in megabytes
 * Number offHeap – The amount of off heap memory an instance of this component will consume in megabytes

 The user also has to option to just specify the on heap memory requirement if the component does not have an off heap memory need.